 The need for SEO Due Diligence has come to the forefront during these times where we have seen the rise of highly innovative companies and the fall of the most iconic brands of our century.
 From the public to the private sector we can call out examples of notable brands such as Toys R US, Radioshack, Sports Authority, Sears Inc, and many others who lost their thrones.
 With both the veterans and even some of the most promising IPOs getting pulled under by the digital wave, SEO Due Diligence reveals missing pieces of the puzzle when determining why.

-When analyzing visibility in search, we can see that it is high-impacting reality that can be used as a strong indicator of the growth or decline of a company.
+When analyzing visibility in search, we can see that it is the high-impacting reality that can be used as a strong indicator of the growth or decline of a company.
 For example, when we take a look at Groupon’s organic visibility and its stock price, we can see corresponding trends.

 When looking at data like this, whether it was during a “Retail Apocalypse” or the turmoil of a financial crisis, we can often connect most companies’ failures to lack of innovation, their omnichannel presence, and most commonly their digital marketing strategy.